 Dimensions

-LENGTH BEAM DEPTH COCKPIT BOW STERN TOTAL KAYAK WEIGHT
+LENGTH BEAM DEPTH COCKPIT BOW CENTER STERN TOTAL STORAGE WEIGHT

 Seaward Fibreglass kayaks are customizable with 19 colors* to choose from for the deck, deck fade, hull, seam, hatches and coaming.